tonetime/tonetime-croptool/README.md

 # Installation

-Add crop tool script and if necessary a polypill for older browsers.
+Add crop tool script and if necessary a polyfill for older browsers.
 <br />